 We have to avoid letting the stress of all this novelty give us a negative impression of Jill.
 A few people can jump in and be productive the first day, but my experience shows even great programmers can take weeks to get their footing in a new situation.
 The more we help the people in this time the better they will view us, and the company.
 If we don’t take the time, we’ll have given a very negative impression that can stick with Jill so long as she works with us.

 I find it best to completely ignore people’s experience at this time.
 I try to treat every question they have as a valid and insightful question.
 Sometimes I just don’t know their background; I may not have been on the hiring team.
 Often I’m unaware of what nonsense the recruiter has told them about the company*.
 Maybe I just need to get used to a new accent.
-Maybe they I just need to calm their anxiety and think clearly.
+Maybe I just need to calm their anxiety and let them think clearly.

 *Please, for all recruiters and HR staff, stop lying to candidates about the position and company.
 It makes it really hard to integrate a new member if the project they start on seems tangent to the one they’ve been described.